-Earthworms hermaphrodites are or male female monoecious i.e. and reproductive organs are found in the same individual (Figure 4.
+Earthworms are hermaphrodites or monoecious i.e. male and female reproductive organs are found in the same individual (Figure 4.
 6).
 Self fertilization is avoided because two sex organs mature at different times, which means the sperm develops earlier than the production of ova (Protandrous).
 Thus cross fertilization takes place.